 \subsection{Data Models}

-The "Data Model" section holds classes that represent the data model used internally by the processing pipelines and the input and output data.

 The first part of the data models is the raw input data representation.
 Every sensor has one or more classes that cover the range of the input data.
 For example, a camera.
 There are two classes \url{CameraFrameDataModel} for RGB image representation and the \url{CameraIRFrameDataModel} for the thermal camera image data entity.
-Every instance of those classes is defined by the camera sensor identifier, precise timestamp, image frame, and optionally pre-generated YOLO neural network object detections.
+Every instance of those classes defines the camera sensor identifier, precise timestamp, image frame, and optionally pre-generated YOLO neural network object detections.
 This data packet keeps all the important information, and the data loader passes the instance of this class when the main processing pipeline requests the latest image data.

-The second part of the data models are the internal data representation models, that are used for the communication between the modules in the primary data processing pipeline, like \url{Lidar Detection} for objects detected in the LiDAR domain, \url{Local Position} as a relative metric position w.r.t. origin of the mapping session, \url{Frustum Detection} for the camera-based detected objects and many others.
+The second part of the data models is the internal data representation models used for communication between the modules in the primary data processing pipeline.
+For example, the \url{Lidar Detection} structure for objects detected in the LiDAR domain, \url{Local Position} as a relative metric position w.r.t. the origin of the mapping session, \url{Frustum Detection} for the camera-based detected objects and many others.